-Ways to access food for free or share food in our community.
+Where to access food support in our community.

 Palmerston North Methodist Social Services

 Food Bank hours: 10-11.30am Mon/Weds/Fri - by appointment

 Manchester House operates a food bank every week day to assist people who are in crisis meet their emergency food needs.
 Bread and fresh fruit and vegetables are also readily available on the sharing table which is situated inside the main entrance of the Social Services Hub.
 Clients who need a food parcel are also required to meet with a budgeting advisor who can discuss their long term needs and help them become more financially resilient.

 Food parcels and other social services focusig on Pasifika families

 Phone 022 5972569 to arrange a food parcel.